Swati-Adhe/Portfolio/README.md

 # Portfolio
-This is personal portfolio
+This is personal portfolio website

 # Technologies Used-
-HTML, CSS,
+HTML, CSS